desiderr/mmp_toolbox/README.md

 This will automatically download the raw data into a local folder named 'binary' underneath folders codenamed according to the site and deployment.

 12. To unpack the data using the McLane Unpacker installed in step 5:
-    * (a) type `info, return` in the command window to display the info fields containing the names of the binary and unpacked data folders.
+    * (a) type `info <CR>` in the command window to display the info fields containing the names of the binary and unpacked data folders.
     * (b) `system('unpacker');` The unpacker screen will be spawned.
 Change the settings to:
     * (c) Source Folder: browse to the folder specified by info.binary_data_folder, highlight it and click OK.
     * (d) Destination Folder: browse to the folder specified by info.unpacked_data_folder, highlight it and click OK.